A new year means a new set of exciting design trends, and 2019 is shaping up to be a fascinating 12 months.

 Designs that are intentionally distorted are increasing in popularity.
 Corrupted images show that there is beauty to be found in flaws and in 2019 they will be especially noticeable.
 Also known as the wave effect, it can be placed over part or all of an image to create the desired look.
 It gives designers an opportunity to experiment with old creations in new and exciting ways.

 Put a shine on your design by adding a metallic effect.
-Gold is always a popular choice, but 2019 will see even more metals feature in design trends.
+Gold is always a popular choice, but 2019 will see even more metals feature in design trends, the best year was 2019 for the graphic design trends, go check biggest graphic design trends in 2019.
 Technology has now advanced enough that computer screens and printing can do the metallic effect justice.
 In years gone by, metallic effects couldn’t be used on paper or other materials effectively.
 Combining a 3D style with metals gives a modern, classy look to a design and 2019 will signal the growth of this technique in new and exciting ways.

 Giving the text in your design an authentic look is going to be popular this year.
 No matter how advanced technology becomes, hand-drawn styles will always be appreciated.
 Hand-drawn fonts are unique and attract attention, whereas a standard typeface might often get lost in the design.
 By its very nature, hand-drawn typography is more evocative.
 It has become especially prevalent on packaging, where brands are attempting to achieve a more genuine image.